eosnetworkfoundation/engineering/tooling/bash-limits.md

 Here are some suggestions.
 1. **Too Many Lines of Code**.
 1. **Complex mathematical calculations**.
+    > BASH was designed to be a shell scripting language and, while it can perform basic arithmetic operations, it is not well suited for complex mathematical computations.
+BASH has limited support for floating-point arithmetic, and it is prone to loss of precision and rounding errors.
+Additionally, the syntax for performing mathematical operations in BASH is less convenient and less expressive than in other programming languages that were specifically designed for numerical computations.
+For these reasons, it is generally recommended to use a specialized language for complex mathematical operations.
     - Floating point (decimal) operations.
     - Math operations invoking tools like `bc` or `dc` where the output must be known beforehand to correctly configure the tool.
         ```bash